Follow @scope_views

 Even as far back as the early 1970s – when I was a boy and men were walking on the Moon – Takahashi refractors had a look they retain to this day, a high-end version of the classic Japanese refractor.
 Back then, others – Nikon, Pentax, Swift - were doing much the same thing.
 Only Takahashi still are.

-Both the original FC-100 (see below) and the later FS-102 had a hefty, fully baffled tube with a big focuser.
-But that changed when they replaced the old FS-102 with new FC-100D with its narrower tube and lighter, more compact focusers borrowed from the FS-60C and the old Sky 90.
-The result is that all the FC-100D models are lighter, more transportable and easier to mount than those older models and this new FC-100DZ carries on that philosophy.
+The original FC-100 (see below) and the later FS-102 had a hefty, fully baffled tube with a big focuser.
+But the newer FC-100D range have a narrower tube and smaller focusers borrowed from the FS-60C and the old Sky-90.
+As the result, all the FC-100D models are lighter, more transportable and easier to mount, this new FC-100DZ included.
+You can see this when comparing the original FC-100 with the DZ (both are 100/800):

 The rare FS-102S looks similar to the DZ, but has wider tube, heftier focuser.